Note

 Small API difference¶

-Since himalaya focuses on fitting multiple targets, the score
+Since himalaya focuses on fitting multiple targets, the score method

 returns the score on each target separately, while scikit-learn returns the